ga-wdi-boston/full-stack-project-practice/practice.md

 What is your project idea?
 How did you come up with it?
 Why?
 Who would use it?

+In the city I grew up in it can be trick to find bars and restaurants that are non-smoking.
+My project idea is to use google maps API to map out all the smoke free restaurants so that non-smokers, and smokers too, can find smoke free restaurants with a nice atmosphere.

 ## Write between 3-5 user stories

 We have gone over this before.
 Please refer to your notes, previous repos or the google machine if you need further assistance.

+I am a user and I want to:
+||  find smoke free restaurants.
+    ||  bars.
+||  add a restaurants or bars to the map.
+||  add ratings (how clean the air inside is generally)

 ## Plan your tables and columns

 What tables will you need?
 What will the columns on the table be?

+table: Bar_Restaurants
+ID, Name, Type, Location, Address, Phone, Rating, Reviews, Review_ID

+table: Users
+ID, Name, UserName, Ratings Given, Reviews Given, Reputation

+table: Ratings
+ID, Score

+table: Reviews
+ID, Text

 ## Create an ERD (entity relationship diagram)